The Yahya K. Muhammad College Scholarship

 Yahya Karim Muhammad Business & Community Leadership Award…

-The Yahya K. Muhammad Business & Community Leadership College Scholarship is established in honor of Yahya Karim Muhammad, retired business and civic leader, cleric, father of seven, and an American Muslim Pioneer.
+The Yahya K. Muhammad Business & Community Leadership College Scholarship is established in honor of the late Al Hajj Yahya Karim Muhammad (R), who was a business and civic leader, cleric, husband, father of seven, and an American Muslim Pioneer.
 The Scholarship is awarded annually to a graduating college bound high school senior, current undergraduate or graduate student who shows an entrepreneurial spirit or business leadership acumen, and exemplifies a strong commitment to community service and educational excellence especially, but not limited to business disciplines including: accounting, advertising, economics, entrepreneurship, finance, healthcare and hospitality management, human resources, insurance, marketing, management, public relations, statistics, supply chain management, taxation, and international business.

 Yahya was a pensive youth always looking for answers to why his people suffered under the burdens of racism and poverty.
 Most of his days were spent going to school and farming.

 He was the first in his immediate family to leave Newberry for greener pastures north when he joined his maternal uncles and aunts who had already settled in New Jersey and Washington, D.C.
 In 1953 he was drafted into the U.S. Army.
 Following initial processing Camp Kilmer, New Jersey and basic and advanced training at Camp Gordon in Augusta, Georgia, he served as a signal corpsman in Germany before being honorably discharged.